juanedu/macbook-setup/README.md

 - Duplicar el profile default y hacerlo nuevo default
     - Windows - ajustar ancho y alto
     - Text - Underline cursor + Blinking

+## What I learned so far

+- Ansible basic usage, importing roles and creating custom ones, security best practices with ansible-vault.
+- Git commands, using hooks, resolve issues when merging.

+## What to learn next

+- How to test this project.
+- Improvements to maintenance with continuos integration and github actions
+- Custom settings the OS (defaults and dotfiles)
+- Custom settings installed apps

 -----
 ## Configuración